 automatically raise the accounting commitment at the point of raising the purchase order

-automatically transmit a PO to the relevant supplier (at a minimum via email) or have the requisition routed to the appropriate next step in accordance with workflows.
+automatically transmit a PO (of any document extension type) to the relevant supplier (at a minimum via email) or have the requisition routed to the appropriate next step in accordance with workflows.

 (D) The Corporate Services Solution shall hold any underpinning contract within the system against the supplier record.